Capturing Cambridge

 Jessie Phillips (nee Franklin) and her sisters.
 Jessie is standing at the back on the right.
 Used with permission of her descendants.

-Stanley lives at no.4 until he marries Olive Whitfield in 1937 and they move to Fallowfield.
-He’s a tailor’s salesman.
+Stanley Phillips lived at no. 4 until he married Olive Whitfield in 1937 and they moved to Fallowfield.

-Vera appears on electoral rolls and in Kelly’s Directories until 1967, still living in 4 Ainsworth Street.
-She passed away in 1983.
+Jessie died in 1944, still living at no 4, and is buried at St Clement’s Church.
+Vera appears on electoral rolls and in Kelly’s Directory until 1967, still living at 4 Ainsworth Street.
+She died in 1983.

 Sources: UK census records (1881 to 1921), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, British Army Service Records 1914-1920, British Army Pension Records 1914–1920, AngloBoerWar.com, British Trade Union Membership Registers, England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858-1995, Kelly’s Directory of Cambridgeshire (1967), Sheffield Daily Telegraph 12 November 1926 and Cambridgeshire, England, Electoral Registers, Burgess Rolls and Poll Books (1914–1966), Mill Road Cemetery,